Charlej21/UCSD-spark-DSE230x/README.md

    *  Scatter plots cannot represent the density of data effectively.
 Use box plots.
    *  It may be useful to have a scatter plot between different coefficients of eigenvectors.
    ---
+   * To analyze the effect of a component on a residual, we can check the RMS after subtracting the mean over that component.
+   * We can iteratively reduce the RMS by alternatingly subtracting mean of different components.

+ * ## K Means
+   *  Candidates for centers initialized, and broadcast.
+   *  In each executor, data is partitioned according to closest candidate.
+Key Value pair - (candidate, data value)
+   *  Mean with reduce by key, and new candidates broadcast again.
+   *  K Means fails when the intrinsic dimensions of data is high - curse of dimensionality.